-As previously discussed, rust isn’t easy to prevent.
-But how much rust is too much rust?
+Rust is a recurring issue for car owners, but how much rust is too much rust?
 How do you know if it’s too late for car rust repair?
-And if you’re shopping for a used car, should rust be considered a deal breaker?
+And if you’re shopping for a used car, should rust be considered a deal-breaker?

-Rust generally falls into one of two categories: surface rust or scale rust.
+Rust generally falls under one of two categories: surface rust or scale rust (otherwise know as rot).

-- Surface rust is superficial.
+- Surface rust is superficial but repairable!
 It affects the metal surface on a microscopic scale, going only a few microns (µm) deep.
-One example of when surface rust can form is after a paint chip or scratch has left the metal exposed for a short period of time.
+Typically, surface rust can form after a paint chip or scratch has left the metal exposed to the elements for an extended period of time.
 How fast surface rust progresses to scale rust depends on temperature, humidity, and precipitation.

-- Scale rust is a natural progression of surface rust.
+- Scale rust (rot) is a natural progression of surface rust.
 As oxidation works its way deeper, it accelerates, flaking off bits of the converted metal.
 At first, this will cause pitting, and then paint will eventually start to bubble and flake off.
-Over time, scale rust eats holes through body panels, frame rails, and chassis components.
+Over time, scale rust eats holes through body panels, frame rails, and chassis components, affecting your vehicle’s structural integrity.

-Car rust repair depends greatly on the type of rust you’re tackling.
-Minor surface rust is easiest to deal with, and eliminating it is the best way to prevent major problems down the road.
-Sanding and repainting, as well as rust recovery, make for a nice novice-to-advanced DIY job, but body work and frame repairs may take more time, skill, and money than many DIY auto repair guys and gals can afford.
+Rust repair on a vehicle depends on the type of rust you’re tackling.
+Minor surface rust is the easiest to deal with, and eliminating it is the best way to prevent major problems down the road.
+Sanding down to the bare metal, applying an inhibitor, then priming and repainting the surface makes a good project for any DIYer!
+On the other hand, bodywork and frame repairs usually require more time, skill, and money than many DIYers can afford.

 - Fixing surface rust requires sandpaper, primer, paint, and clearcoat.
-Sandpaper restores the vehicle’s clean metal surface, primer treats it, paint colours it, and clearcoat protects it.
-Check out this in-depth write-up on repairing scratches and painting.
+Sandpaper restores the vehicle’s clean metal surface, primer treats it, paint colors it, and clearcoat protects it.
+Check out this in-depth write-up on repairing scratches and paint.

 - Repairing surfaces damaged by scale rust requires more effort.
 Minor pitting is treated as surface rust: body filler can be used to restore a smooth surface for priming and painting.